Jamiat Ulama-i-Hind: Legal Cell Institute

-Jamiat Ulema-e-Hind also has the Legal Cell institute, through which it helps Muslims accused of terrorism to fight legal battles.
+Jamiat Ulema-e-Hind also has the Legal Cell institute, through which it helps Muslims accused of Islamic terrorism to fight legal battles, including individuals like Faheem Ansari and Sabauddin, who were later acquitted in the 2008 Mumbai Attacks.
+However, not all those aided by the Legal Cell were acquitted.
+For instance, in the 7/11 Mumbai train blasts case, several Muslim accused who received legal support from the Jamiat were convicted and sentenced to life imprisonment or death, such as Faisal Shaikh and Asif Khan.
+Similarly, in the 2010 Pune German Bakery blast case, Mirza Himayat Baig, who was aided by the Jamiat, was convicted and sentenced to death in 2013.
+Same way, several accused were acquitted but many others aided by Jamait Ilema e Hind were convicted of Islamist terrorism in many other cases including Mulund blast case, the Gateway of India blasts case, and the 13/7 Mumbai triple blasts.
+The Institute has also provided legal aid in high-profile cases involving individuals who were later convicted, such as Yasin Bhatkal, co-accused with Mirza Himayat Baig in the German Bakery blast, who was also convicted and sentenced to death.

 It was set up by Arshad Madani in 2007 and, as of May 2019, has aided in 192 acquittals across India.
 Madani stated he started the institute when he saw that innocent people are picked up and incarcerated regularly on different charges in India and their families spend their savings and sell their assets and homes to fight the legal battle in order to prove their innocence.
 According to a May 2019 report of The New Indian Express, "the first three cases that the legal cell took up were the 7/11 Mumbai train blasts, the 2006 Malegaon blasts and the Aurangabad Arms haul case in September 2007."
 The people accused in these were represented by Shahid Azmi, who later defended Faheem Ansari and Sabauddin, both accused of the 2008 Mumbai Attacks.
 Azmi was however assassinated on 11 February 2010; and the Institute assisted both of them in the trial court and then in the high court.
 The high court upheld their acquittal, and both were freed of the conspiracy charges.
 The Institute defended nine Muslim youth who were accused of the 2006 Malegaon blasts; and all of them were acquitted in 2016.